servalproject/batphone/doc/Build-for-Release.md

 Building a release candidate
 ----------------------------

-If you do not know both passwords, you cannot build a release candidate, even if you possess both key files.
+If you do not know the necessary passwords, you cannot build a release candidate, even if you possess both key files.

-The following process will prompt for the passwords for the Android key store and the Serval keyring, which you must type in followed by the Enter key.
-Note that there is no password for the "release" alias; simply type Enter at the third password prompt:
+The following process will prompt for three passwords -- one for the Serval keyring, one for the Android key store, and one for the Android key called "release".
+You must type each one in followed by the Enter key:

     $ ant beta
     ...